 Navigating the complex landscape of passive activity loss limitations requires a clear understanding of passive loss rules.
+Passive activity loss limitations are important to consider for both individual and business returns.
+They most often affect clients with losses from rental properties or business investments.
 To help your clients optimize their tax planning and investments, you’ll need to know what types of activities qualify as passive, the income limit for passive losses, and strategies to mitigate their impact.

 What is passive activity loss?

-A passive activity is any business or trade in which an investor is not a material participant.
-Passive activities also include rental real estate activity, even when the owner materially participates, unless they are a real estate professional.
+A passive activity is any business or trade in which the taxpayer does not materially participate.
+Passive activities also include rental real estate activities, even when the owner materially participates, unless the taxpayer qualifies as a real estate professional under IRS rules.

 Who qualifies for participation in passive loss?

-According to the IRS, an income-producing activity is passive if an investor is not involved in the operation on a “regular, continuous, and substantial basis.”
+According to the IRS, an income-producing activity is passive if the taxpayer is not involved in the operation on a “regular, continuous, and substantial basis.”
+If your client materially participates in the operation of the business, the activity is non-passive, and they may not be eligible to claim passive activity loss.
+The IRS uses seven tests to determine material participation.
+The most common include:

 How to calculate passive activity loss

-For example, if you have a rental property that generates $50,000 in rental income but incurs $70,000 in expenses, which might include mortgage interest, property taxes, repairs, and management fees, your passive activity loss for the year would be $20,000.
+In general, passive activity loss is the amount by which expenses exceed passive income.
+These losses can’t offset active income (like wages or business income from material participation), but they can be carried forward to offset future passive income.
+For example, let’s say your client has a rental property that generates $50,000 in rental income but incurs $70,000 in expenses, including costs like mortgage interest, property taxes, repairs, and management fees.
+The result is a passive activity loss of $20,000.
 This loss can be carried forward to offset future passive income.

 What are the exceptions to passive activity loss rules?

-While passive activity losses are generally limited to offsetting passive income, there are a few exceptions where these losses can be deducted against other types of income:
+While passive activity losses are generally limited to offsetting passive income, certain situations allow taxpayers to deduct these losses against other types of income.
+It’s important to evaluate each client’s facts carefully, as qualification rules can be strict.
+These exceptions include:

-Leverage the special allowance for rental real estate activities
+What is the special allowance for rental real estate activities?

 If your client or their spouse is an active participant in rental activity (and neither is a real estate professional), the couple can deduct up to $25,000 of loss related to that activity from their non-passive income.
 That allowance is reduced if their modified adjusted gross income is $100,000 or more and phases out completely when MAGI exceeds $150,000.